Apr 23, 2026 | Early Care and Planning for Aging Pets, Quality of Life, Senior Pet

 Written by Dr. Nicole Masterson, Veterinarian, Caring Pathways Senior cats often communicate changes very quietly.
 As someone who has spent many years caring for cats, I know how easy it can be to miss the subtle signs that a cat’s quality of life may be changing....

-Mar 25, 2026 | Senior Pet Tips, Early Care and Planning for Aging Pets, Quality of Life, Comfort Care, Senior Pet, Pet Mobility
+Mar 25, 2026 | Senior Pet, Senior Pet Tips, Early Care and Planning for Aging Pets, Quality of Life, Comfort Care, Pet Mobility

 Written by Dr. Lauren Barrow, Caring Pathways veterinarian in Virginia Beach Maggie, Bill, and the Question So Many Families Ask A few months ago, I had a senior hospice patient, a chocolate Lab we’ll call Maggie, who was diagnosed with several common older dog...

-Jan 14, 2026 | Comfort Care, Senior Pet, Early Care and Planning for Aging Pets, Pain Management
+Jan 14, 2026 | Pain Management, Senior Pet, Early Care and Planning for Aging Pets, Comfort Care

 And When It’s Time to Consider In-Home Comfort Care Reviewed for medical accuracy by the Caring Pathways Medical Advisory Board When a beloved pet starts slowing down or acting differently, most families share the same concerns: I don’t want them to be in pain.
 I...

-Nov 25, 2025 | Comfort Care, Early Care and Planning for Aging Pets, Pet Hospice Care, Adopt Senior Pets
+Nov 25, 2025 | Adopt Senior Pets, Early Care and Planning for Aging Pets, Comfort Care, Pet Hospice Care

 November is National Adopt a Senior Pet Month, a time dedicated to celebrating older pets and the families who welcome them into their lives.
 For me, this month carries personal meaning.
 After losing my heart dog this summer, the grief was overwhelming.
 That loss led...